Stephen Payne (naval architect): Professional career

 During the design phase of Queen Mary 2 Payne was appointed a member of a safety Innovation Group for the UK Maritime and Coastguard Agency.
 His next major project was to lead the design team for the Seabourn Cruise Line Odyssey-class ships which entered service starting in 2009.
 Carnival's later newbuild contracts would stipulate podded propulsion as they offered fuel savings and superior maneuverability compared to traditional shaft drives.
 Payne would later state, "I have yet to meet a ship's master who is familiar with pods that doesn't prefer them to shafts, rudders and stern thrusters."

-In 2010, Payne left Carnival and became a founding member of the consultancy PFJ-Maritime Consulting Ltd. As a maritime consultant Payne has been involved in shipping law, passenger vessel safety, future developments for shipping propulsion, He is also an industry consultant for the and emergence of Asian shipyards for ship building and refurbishment.
+In 2010, Payne left Carnival and became a founding member of the consultancy PFJ-Maritime Consulting Ltd. As a maritime consultant Payne has been involved in shipping law, passenger vessel safety, future developments for shipping propulsion, He is also an industry consultant for the emergence of Asian shipyards for ship building and refurbishment.
 Payne also consulted with the Ministry of Defense during the development of the Queen Elizabeth-class aircraft carriers.

 In 2021 Payne revealed the design of a new flagship to replace the royal yacht HMY Britannia, which was decommissioned in 1997.
-When not in use by the royal family it would host diplomatic events and promote British trade.In November 2022 the UK government officially terminated the project.
+When not in use by the royal family it would host diplomatic events and promote British trade.
+In November 2022 the UK government officially terminated the project.

 Engineering advocacy

 As a result of the media attention given to Queen Mary 2 and his role as lead designer, Payne received correspondence from students who asked about engineering careers.
 They were encountering many of the same biases as he himself had received thirty years earlier: that it was a profession in decline and without a promising future.
 To help address this persistent attitude, Payne and some colleagues founded the Future Engineers initiative.
 The program featured a specific engineering project and allowed students and their teachers visit the site and interact with the designers and engineers.

-Payne also served as a governor of the Quilley School of prior to its merger with Crestwood College.
+Payne also served as a governor of the Quilley School prior to its merger with Crestwood College.
 In 2003 he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject "Genesis of a Queen".
 He was a member of the Board of Trustees of the Webb Institute (Glen Cove, New York) from 2011 to 2020.
 Between 2012 and 2016 Payne was President of The National STEM Skills Passport.

 In June 2021 Payne announced his support for the construction of a new National Flagship.
 Writing for an industry publication, Payne argued that with the retirement of Britannia, "the UK lost a highly effective ambassador for trade promotion and State diplomacy."
 A new yacht with British design, equipment and innovation "would be an international showcase for all things British Maritime."
 Payne however criticized the design released by Prime Minister Boris Johnson's office as "...akin to a 1950s Hull trawler" and "...not such a good idea for a global voyager crossing the Atlantic, Pacific, or even rounding the tip of Africa."